yuhaoleeyh/stock-project/README.md

 ## Features
 In this project, I attempt to improve upon other predictive models of price prediction by altering the number of layers and through feature engineering, come up with accurate models that can as best as possible mimic the price difference.
+Most importantly, I iteratively tried to improve on the models while avoiding problems mentioned in many other articles, including look-ahead bias or copying yesterday's price.
+Concepts of seasonality, validation loss, stationarity with proper data visualisation as well as LSTM stacking/boosting were applied to improve the results.

 ## How to use?